 Optional Tours - May be offered in each city you visit during your tour.
 These are not included in the standard itinerary and will only be available if time permits and if seats are available.

-Please ensure you have additional funds available if you feel you may wish to participate in any extra activities.
 Each option will be arranged locally by your National Escort/Local Guide, participation and tipping for optional excursions is completely at your discretion.